akeneo/pim-community-dev/UPGRADE-1.5.md

  - repository interfaces as ProductRepositoryInterface
  - builder interfaces as ProductBuilderInterface

+As usual, we provide upgrade commands (cf last chapter) to easily update projects migrating from 1.4 to 1.5.

-To upgrade run following 'sed' commands in your project and change you app/config.yml if you do mapping overrides:
+Don't forget to change the app/config.yml if you did mapping overrides:

 v1.4
 ```